Tech-JI/Beautify_Terminal/linux&macos/Part 3 - package manager.md

 - If you use latest version `omz`, you can refer to the sample config to fix `compdef not found` problem.

-- For recommended plugin, see sample config, `zsh-syntax-highlighting` and `zsh-autosuggestions` is a must. `z` is also strongly recommended to fulfill fast switching your path. `extract` is a unpack plugin. `vscode` and `vi-mode` is recommended to `vscode` user and `vim` user (if you are not a vim user, I still strongly recommend it).
+- For recommended plugin, see sample config, `zsh-syntax-highlighting` and `zsh-autosuggestions` is a must. `z` is also strongly recommended to fulfill fast switch of your path. `extract` is a unpack plugin. `vscode` and `vi-mode` is recommended to `vscode` user and `vim` user (if you are not a vim user, I still strongly recommend it).

 A kind reminder, if you encounter problem like `clone failed`, you may need command `git config --global http.proxy '{http or https or socks5}://127.0.0.1:{port of proxy}'`